Monthly Archives

 Damon Weaver, Student Reporter Who Interviewed Obama, Dies At 23

-Weaver’s interview with Obama came after nearly a year of requests to the White House during which Weaver conducted many other high profile interviews, including ones with then-Sen. Joe Biden, NBA star Dwyane Wade and Oprah Winfrey.
+Weaver’s interview with Obama came after nearly a year of requests to the White House during which Weaver conducted many other high-profile interviews, including ones with then-Sen. Joe Biden, NBA star Dwyane Wade, and Oprah Winfrey.

 In his reporting, Weaver sought to bring answers to his community.
 He asked Biden about the role of vice president, Wade about his childhood and what advice he had for the student population at Canal Point Elementary, and Winfrey about what it was like working in “the famous talk show business.”

 During his quest to interview Obama, Weaver scored credentials to cover the 2009 inauguration as a journalist.
-In an interview with NPR’s Melissa Block, Weaver spoke about his interviews at The Root Ball with Winfrey, Spike Lee, Samuel L. Jackson, and his coverage plans for Inauguration Day.
+In an interview with NPR’s Melissa Block, Weaver spoke about his interviews at The Root Ball with Winfrey, Spike Lee, and Samuel L. Jackson, and his coverage plans for Inauguration Day.

 His interviews were featured on KEC TV, the newscast program for Canal Point Elementary.
 His journalism teacher, Brian Zimmerman, told the Post in 2016 that Weaver had natural talent and was eager to participate in the program after Zimmerman made his pitch to fifth graders.

 “I’ve tried to have other kids as reporters, but nobody has ever been like he was,” Zimmerman said.
-“He was calm, natural and had a big personality.
+“He was calm, natural, and had a big personality.
 He could think of funny questions, and he liked being around people.”

 Though a reporter himself, Weaver was interviewed by other news organizations, including all the top cable networks, NPR and The Associated Press in 2009.